-As part of the revision to the Sunshine State Standards, access points for students with significant cognitive disabilities have been developed.
+As part of the revision to the Florida Standards, access points for students with significant cognitive disabilities have been developed.
 These access points are expectations written for students with significant cognitive disabilities to access the general education curriculum.
-Embedded in the Sunshine State Standards, access points reflect the core intent of the Standards with reduced levels of complexity.
-The three levels of complexity include participatory (Pa), supported (Su), and independent (In) with the participatory level being the least complex.
-The new Florida Alternate Assessment will measure student achievement on the access points in Reading, Writing, Mathematics, and Science.
+Embedded in the Florida Standards, access points reflect the core intent of the Standards with reduced levels of complexity.

 Which subject areas will include Access Points?